 A central nave, simple columns, arches, vaults and domes form these primordial Christian worship places.
 We visited some of them, and the most remarkable within the gorge of the Ihlara Valley was Sümbüllü (Jacinth) Church, a monastery where we could see both the sacred area and where the bishop and monks lived.

 Located on the banks of the Melendiz river, Belisirma is a small village built on the slopes of the Ihlara Valley.
 It’s part of most trekking routes and very likely you are going to stop here for lunch if you book a tour to the Ihlara Valley.

 Visit Selime monastery

 Leaving the valley, we stopped at Selime monastery, entirely carved out of tuff hills, with different areas being employed for different purposes, so apart from the main church, we also visited students’ rooms and refectories.

 What to see near the Ihlara Valley

-Apart from hosting monks and related monasteries, Cappadocia was also a glorious stop of the Silk Road, the legendary trading route where cultures, philosophies and goods were exchanged by traders from the Far East on their way to Europe.
-Some people just went past, others settled, like the Christians who left Jerusalem in the second century and established their new life in Central Anatolia, around Derinkuyu, today a fascinating underground city.
+Apart from hosting monks and related monasteries, Cappadocia was also a glorious stop on the Silk Road.
+On this legendary trading route, cultures, philosophies and goods were exchanged by traders from the Far East on their way to Europe.
+Some people just went past, and others settled, like the Christians who left Jerusalem in the second century and established their new life in Central Anatolia, around Derinkuyu, a fascinating underground city today.